LIZETHVERA/bamazon/README.md

 ## Overview:
 This is an app with Customer View:

-1. With the command node `bamazonCustomer.js` we can acces to the principal menu.
+1. With the command node `bamazonCustomer.js` we can acces to the principal menu:

- > See the list of products:  is avaiable to show the list of  products.
+ *See the list of products:  is avaiable to show the list of  products.
  Buy a product by ID: Open with two questions
    > What is the product ID you want to buy?
 (The user have to enter the number ID).
    > How many units of the product would you like to buy?: (The user have to enter the number of the quantity).
   exit: To leave the app.